 “You’re an inspiration to me.
 I have to tell you that I was starting to question the direction of ECE and then I went to your presentation and was refilled with the reasons I got into the field.
 Thank you for giving me back my purpose.”

-The Whole Child: Thinking, Feeling, Moving
+Educating the Whole — Thinking, Feeling, Moving — Child

 Developmentally appropriate practice dictates that we educate the whole child in an integrated fashion.
 But more than ever the trend is toward the mind and body as separate entities, with children regarded as existing only from the neck up.
 We have the research that proves how children learn; now we have to implement best practice!
 Rae’s presentation informs, entertains, and empowers as she explores the possibilities for uniting mind and body.